This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Keys

-The Left menu contains a link to the Keys page.
-The Keys page permits you to add license keys and review active keys.
+The left menu contains a link to the Keys page.
+This page lets you review installed license keys and add new ones.

-This section introduces the Keys page and details the different following elements:
+This section introduces the Keys page and its main actions:

 Keys page